geekorlife/brightplanreact/README.md

 As for the Web project, I choose to use Material UI for React.

 ### Redux
-The Redux data structure is exactly the same than the web project.
+The Redux data structure is exactly the same on Android and on the web project.
 No change was done.

 ### Code Reuse
 Basicaly, the main structure is the same than on the web project.
 But the UI rendering is totally different.